ropensci-archive/roweb2/content/blog/2013-07-04-rbison-geoson.md

   - geojson
 ---

-We have a number of packages for getting species occurrence data: [rgbif][rgbif] and [rbison][rbison].
+We have a number of packages for getting species occurrence data: [rgbif](https://github.com/ropensci/rgbif) and [rbison](https://github.com/ropensci/rbison).
 The power of R is that you can pull down this occurrence data, manipulate the data, do some analyses, and visualize the data - all in one open source framework.

 However, when dealing with occurrence data on maps, it is often useful to be able to interact with the visualization.
-[Github][github], a code hosting and collaboration site, now renders a particular type of map file format as an interactive map.
+[Github](https://github.com/), a code hosting and collaboration site, now renders a particular type of map file format as an interactive map.
 This file format is called `.geojson`.
 Here is an example of an interactive map hosted on Github, embedded here:

 <br>